joejknowles/CV/README.md

 #### Clean code

-The longer-term maintainability and extensibility of code is essential for highly productive web-development.
-I've seen how varying degrees of code quality can influence this.
-That's why I am continually focussed on understanding and applying both industry standard and emerging techniques for achieving cleaner code.
+The long-term maintainability and extensibility of code is essential for highly productive web-development.
+I've seen how varying degrees of code quality can influence this and that's why I am continually focussed on understanding and applying both industry standard and emerging techniques for achieving cleaner code.